 Simple English definitions for legal terms

-Read a random definition: United Kingdom
+Read a random definition: stranger in blood

 The Freeman-Walter-Abele test is an old way of deciding if an invention can be patented.
 It has two parts: first, it checks if the invention is just a math formula, and second, it checks if the patent would stop other people from using that formula.
 However, this test is not used much anymore because of a newer court case called State St. Bank & Trust Co. v.
 Signature Fin.
 Group.